Leader of the Opposition (Sri Lanka)

-In Sri Lanka, the Leader of the Opposition is the leader of the largest political party in Parliament that is not in government.
+In Sri Lanka, the leader of the opposition is the leader of the largest political party in Parliament that is not a part of the government.
 This is usually the leader of the second-largest party in Parliament.

-Sajith Premadasa officially took office as Leader of the Opposition on August 20, 2020, after Speaker announces the appointment in parliament.
+Leader of the Samagi Jana Balawegaya Sajith Premadasa has been the incumbent leader of the opposition in the Parliament since 3 January 2020.
+He was officially sworn in on 20 August 2020, after the speaker announced his appointment in parliament.

 Privileges of office

 Salary

-In 2016, the Leader of the Opposition received a salary month and other entitlements of a Member of Parliament.
+In 2016, the leader of the opposition received a salary month and other entitlements of a Member of Parliament.

 Other privileges

 The leader of the opposition is entitled to an official residence, office, transport and security equal that of a Cabinet Minister.

 Order of precedence

 In the Sri Lankan order of precedence, the leader of the opposition is ranked at the level of a Cabinet Minister in the order of precedence.